 Dame Kiri Te Kanawa ONZ DBE AC, has had a highly successful international opera career since 1968.

-The New Zealand born Māori soprano is acclaimed as one of the most beloved sopranos in the world.
+Born in Gisborne, New Zealand in 1944, the Māori soprano is acclaimed as one of the most beloved sopranos in the world.

 She possesses a warm full lyric soprano voice, singing a wide array of works in multiple languages from the 17th to the 20th centuries.
 She is particularly associated with the works of Mozart, Strauss, Verdi, Handel and Puccini.